A good sand wedge can make your life on the golf course much easier.

 - Short shaft varying between 33 and 37 inches

-- Wide sole with a flange designed to produce bounce when the face is open in a bunker.
+- Wide sole with a flange designed to produce high bounce when the face is open in a bunker.

 Bunkers are the bane of high handicappers and those new to the game of golf.
-It is important for you to practise out of sand to master the technique of getting the ball back into play.
+It is important for you to practise out of the sand to master the technique of getting the ball back into play.

 Your priority instead may be remembering the basics of playing out of sand rather than worrying about the subtle differences between the sand wedges in the marketplace.

 If you are new to the game, you should certainly carry a sand wedge and every time you have to get into a bunker to get your ball out, clear your mind and remember the correct basics.

 The golf sand wedge can be one of the more important golf clubs you purchase depending on your time spent in the bunker and we believe that Callaway Mack Daddy is the best golf wedges overall because of the feel and versatility provided in all circumstances.

 The best degree wedge for playing in sand is 56.
 The high degree of bounce on these clubs allows the club to lift the ball out of the sand and cut through it.
 You can open or close the face too, depending on if you’re trying add more or less loft to the ball.